 The seminar in a chosen concentration (Arts & Culture; Science, Health & the Environment; Business & Economics; or Politics), taken in both the fall and the spring semesters, is the most intensive part of the M.A. degree.
-Taught by members of the Journalism School faculty and subject-area experts from Columbia and beyond, the seminars combine course readings, case studies, field trips and visits with experts to provide expertise in the student’s chosen concentration.
-Learn more.
+Taught by members of the Journalism School faculty and subject-area experts from Columbia and beyond, the seminars combine course readings, case studies, and visits with experts to provide a deep dive into the student’s chosen concentration.

 The thesis is an integral part of the M.A. year, intended to give students the opportunity to explore a topic in depth and synthesize what they learn in a sophisticated manner.
 The end product is a work of long-form journalism (8,000-10,000 words for a print story, or the equivalent in another medium).